From developing your visual identity to setting your brand values and competitive edge, here's our guide to branding yourself as an artist.

-For more cover art tips, check out episode #1 of our YouTube series Breaking It Down here.
+For more cover art tips, check out our YouTube series Breaking It Down here.

 Before you go and print a bunch of tees with your logo on them, take a step back and consider your overall brand identity, what you want your merch to represent and how you want your fans to feel while having it.

 “Try and create merch that you yourself would want and see if there are any elements in your music or artwork that you can lift out,” says Daniel.
 “Talking with or looking at different merch producers can also be a good start for getting inspiration.”